-- Step One: Fill in and submit the Finacial Aid Application Registration Form;
+- Step One: Fill in and submit the Financial Aid Application Registration Form;

-- Step Two: Download the Student Budget Form to your computer and save it with your last, first name, then fill in the required fields.
+- Step Two: Download the Student Budget Form to your computer and rename it with your last, first name, then fill in the required fields.

-- Step Three: Write your Personal Statement of 500 words or less, along with a 150 word summary of key points for the committee in text or Word, saved by your last, first name; attach an unofficial transcript showing your GPA; and for U.S. or Permanent Residents, retrieve your FAFSA form (allow three days to receive it).
-Email these documents to the appropriate financial aid coordinator listed below.
+- Personal Statement of 500 words or less, along with a 150-word summary of key points for the committee in text or Word, saved by your last, first name;

 *Tax Number requirements: